-Stavudine comes in the following forms and strengths:
+Stavudine (brand name: Zerit) comes in capsule form in the following strengths:

 Take stavudine according to your health care provider's instructions.

-Always take stavudine in combination with other anti-HIV medicines.
+Always take stavudine in combination with other HIV medicines.

-If you take too much stavudine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much stavudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take stavudine, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-Stavudine can cause serious, life-threatening side effects.
-These include lactic acidosis (buildup of acid in the blood), liver problems, and pancreatitis (inflammation of the pancreas).
-(See the WARNING above.)
+Stavudine may cause side effects.
+Most side effects from stavudine are manageable, but a few can be serious.
+Serious side effects of stavudine include lactic acidosis (buildup of lactic acid in the blood), liver problems, and pancreatitis (inflammation of the pancreas).
+(See the WARNING box above.)

 Other possible side effects of stavudine include:

 Tell your health care provider if you have any side effect that bothers you or that does not go away.